nukilabs/js/README.md

 Everything else behaves like encoding/json, with these differences:

 - String values may be single-quoted or double-quoted.
 Numbers/booleans/null unchanged.
 - The JavaScript literal `undefined` is accepted on decode and treated like null.
+- Unknown identifier values (e.g., `myVar`, `someValue`, `window.location`) are accepted on decode and treated like null.
 - Struct field tags use `js:"..."` instead of `json:"..."`.
 - Marshal/Encoder output remains standard JSON.